nxskok/pasias/docs/03-data-summaries.md

 are a few too many of those, as I see it.

-If you think this is approximately normal, you need to make some comment along the lines of ``the shape is approximately symmetric with no outliers''.
+If you think this is approximately normal, you need to make some comment along the lines of "the shape is approximately symmetric with no outliers".
 I think my first answer is better, but this answer is worth something, since it is a not completely unreasonable interpretation of the histogram.